REG 10.10.04 - Centers and Institutes

 • Support and mentoring plans regarding the promotion and tenure of participating junior faculty.

-The “Authorization to Plan” letter must be forwarded by the appropriate, responsible administrator to the Director of SPARCS.
-In consultation with the responsible administrator and appropriate mission-specific Executive Officer(s) (such as the Vice Chancellor for Research and Innovation, the Vice Chancellor for Extension, Engagement and Economic Development, the Provost and Executive Vice Chancellor, etc.), SPARCS will assess completeness of the request and determine the most appropriate review and oversight bodies (particularly relevant faculty committees such as University Standing Committees) from which to solicit comments and coordinate a comment period as more fully described in the Guide for Creating and Managing NC STATE Centers and Institutes.
-Upon resolution of requested edits and consideration of other comments, the Vice Chancellor for Research and Innovation (after consultation with the Provost) shall make a recommendation to the Chancellor regarding the authorization to plan the Center or Institute.
+The “Authorization to Plan” letter must be forwarded by the Responsible Administrator to the Vice Chancellor.
+In consultation with the Responsible Administrator and appropriate mission-specific Executive Officer(s) (e.g. the Provost and Executive Vice Chancellor, etc.), the Vice Chancellor will assess whether all information required by this regulation has been provided and will determine the most appropriate review and oversight bodies (particularly relevant faculty committees such as University Standing Committees) from which to solicit comments and coordinate a comment period as more fully described in the Management Guide for NC State Centers and Institutes.
+Upon resolution of requested edits and consideration of other comments, the Vice Chancellor (after consultation with the Provost) shall make a recommendation to the Chancellor regarding the authorization to plan the Center or Institute.
 If the Chancellor approves the recommendation, planning may begin.
-The Vice Chancellor for Research and Innovation shall notify the relevant administrators of the Chancellor's decision.
+The Vice Chancellor shall notify the relevant administrators of the Chancellor's decision.